XII. Long-Term Services and Support Model Components

 • There are low barriers to entry into the occupation.
 States have either no formal training requirements or minimal requirements.
 Hence, there is little information on the numbers of people entering this occupation each year.

-• There are a few barriers to leaving the profession.
+• There are very few barriers to leaving the profession.
 Occupations with low pay and little formal education, such as aides and assistant, are sensitive to earnings.
 They can move in and out of the direct care workforce based on how earnings as a direct care worker compare to earnings from other occupations.
 Hence, the direct care workforce experiences high rates of turnover and attrition which presents challenges for modeling who will leave the workforce.4

 There are an estimated 2.3 million full time equivalent (FTE) individuals working as a direct care worker in a LTSS role, with FTE defined as 40 hours worked per week.
-Comparing demographics of these direct care workers in the 2017-2021 ACS with the adult population in from 2017-2021, the LTSS FTE direct care workforce comprised approximately 1.26% of adult females and 0.19% of adult males (Exhibit XII‑5).
-While FTEs for non-Hispanic Black females were equal to 2.85% of the total adult population for this demographic, FTEs for non-Hispanic White males were equal to only 0.12% of the total adult population for this demographic.
+Comparing demographics of these direct care workers in the 2018-2022 ACS with the adult population in from 2018-2022, the LTSS FTE direct care workforce comprised approximately 1.18% of adult females and 0.18% of adult males (Exhibit XII‑5).
+While FTEs for non-Hispanic Black females were equal to 2.63% of the total adult population for this demographic, FTEs for non-Hispanic White males were equal to only 0.12% of the total adult population for this demographic.
 We modeled growth in the size of the adult population by age, sex, and race/ethnicity and the ratio of FTE direct care workers for each demographic group.
 If the LTSS workforce can maintain these ratios, then supply of direct care workers will grow at the rate of this weighted population demographic.
 Supply will grow faster (or slower) if these ratios increase (or decrease)—e.g., if wages and working conditions in LTSS are more competitive and desirable (or less competitive and less desirable) than in alternative careers that might employ people in this candidate pool.

 Modeling demand

 The projected demand for LTSS and workforce follows the common model estimated on the baseline population and health care usage as outlined in the other modules.
 This includes projected number of residents in nursing homes, number of residents in residential care facilities, and home health visits.
 Projections of future residents in nursing homes and residential care facilities are based on growth and aging of the population, with men and women in each age group having different probabilities of moving from community residency to an institutional setting.
-These probabilities are based on analysis of residency type in the 2021 ACS, and scaled to match published statistics.
-The total number of people living in nursing homes and residential care in the initial year, by state and age group, is constructed to match published numbers from Centers for Disease Control and Prevention (CDC), showing nearly 1.2 million nursing home residents and 918,700 people living in residential care nationally.6 7
+These probabilities are based on analysis of residency type in the 2022 ACS, and scaled to match published statistics.
+The total number of people living in nursing homes and residential care in the initial year, by state and age group, is constructed to match published numbers from Centers for Disease Control and Prevention (CDC), showing nearly 1.2 million nursing home residents and 818,800 people living in residential care nationally.6 7

 To model demand for adult day service centers, we use probabilities for population cohorts defined by age group estimated from the National Study of Long-Term Care Providers (NSLTCP).8 Multiplying these probabilities by the projected size of each age cohort in the HWSM population database produces projections of demand for adult day care and providers.
-Approximately 4,200 adult day service centers reported employing around 24,300 FTE nurses and social workers.
-The workforce modeled for the LTSS projections include an estimated 10,577 nurse aides, 6,464 RNs, 2,090 LPNs, and 2,191 social workers working in adult day service centers.
+Approximately 4,100 adult day service centers reported employing around 17,600 FTE nurses and social workers.
+The workforce modeled for the LTSS projections include an estimated 9,328 nurse aides, 4,752 RNs, 1,645 LPNs, and 1,866 social workers working in adult day service centers.

 This section focuses on the occupations working primarily in the long-term care settings: HHAs, NAs, PCAs, and social workers.
 HWSM uses provider staffing patterns to convert demand for LTSS into demand for the relevant occupations.
 HWSM multiplies these staffing patterns to the appropriate workload drivers—which include home health visits, residents in nursing homes and residential care facilities, and patient days in adult day service centers.
-To calculate staffing ratios (Exhibit XII‑6), we divided the workload driver for each employment setting by estimates of FTE providers (plus the estimated shortfalls) from the 2021 ACS.
+To calculate staffing ratios (Exhibit XII‑6), we divided the workload driver for each employment setting by estimates of FTE providers (plus the estimated shortfalls) from the 2022 ACS.

 Demand scenarios modeled